m4sterbunny/Example/Primer.md

 ---
 proofed_date: null
 approved_by: null
 comments: This template assists you to provide developer support for non-plug and play integrations.
-Use the components that support your task and replace ***.
+Customize this page by using components that support your task and replacing ***.
 When ready for review, switch wip to "n".
 wip: y
 ---